jdjuan/sass-workshop/README.md

 5. Create a file called **style.scss** within the sass folder and import it in your html file.

-6. Your final project tree should look like this:
+6. Your final project tree should look like this:<br>
 ![alt text](https://github.com/jdjuan/sass-compass-workshop/blob/master/slides/images/readme-image3.png "Final Tree Structure")

 7. And your final html file should look like this:

 ```HTML
 <html>